Medically reviewed by Katelyn Hagerty, FNP

 However, when the person is away from the stressful situation, a noticeable improvement in symptoms is usually observed.

-Situational depression may be identifiable by certain behavioral and emotional symptoms.
-These include:
+Both major and mild cases of situational depression may be identifiable by certain behavioral and emotional symptoms.
+The National Institute of Mental Health lists the symptoms as:

 Waking early in the morning